Welcome to UCS Resources for Faculty

 - Percent Requesting Career Assistance

 UCS works diligently to make connections with employers and alumni who want to hire students for internships and part/full-time employment during school and after graduation.
-To do this, UCS facilitates career fairs, Bridge Builder events, information sessions, on-campus interviews and other creative strategies requested by faculty, students, and employers.
+To do this, UCS facilitates career fairs, information sessions, on-campus interviews and other creative strategies requested by faculty, students, and employers.
 Faculty can help with this effort by creating a list of their professional contacts and sharing those with Career Directors so that students have access to people working in the fields they want to pursue.

 One of the best ways to familiarize students with UCS resources is to invite Career Directors to do classroom presentations.
 Presentations can be as brief as 5-10 minute overviews of UCS resources to taking part or full class periods and having Career Directors teach key career principles.
 Professors who want to schedule these presentations can submit an online request.
 Some topics for consideration include: